deja-vu-platform/deja-vu/samples/sweet-spots/README.md

 Allows users to mark points of interest on a map and review spots added by others.

 ## Design Credit
-Team No REST for the Wicket
+Team No REST for the Wicked
 - Maryam Archie
 - Nishchal Bhandari
 - Bob Liang